aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-06/lesson-01/index.md

 - [Marshmallow Laser Feast](https://www.marshmallowlaserfeast.com/)

+---

+{{<hint danger>}}
+**The topic this week can be complex, overwhelming, and confusing at first.
+Don't be discouraged if you feel that way.
+Just keep on going.
+Many of these things will be repeated over and over again and they will slowly get more familiar.**
+{{</hint>}}

 ## Objects in JavaScript

 Objects are a handy way to **encapsulate** data and functions together.
 Or to be more precice we can create objects that have: